aymericbeaumet/learn/lessons/000-intro.md

 code, and it is important you familiarize yourself with this environment.

 We are going to learn how to program with the JavaScript language.
-JavaScript is literally present everywhere: in your web-browser, in the servers, in embedded devices, in video games, etc. It has a simple yet expressive syntax and allows for a great learning experience as you can immediately start playing with it to create your own projects in a wide variety of domains.
+JavaScript is literally present everywhere: in web-browsers, in servers, in embedded devices, in video games, etc. It has a simple yet expressive syntax and allows for a great learning experience as you can immediately start playing with it to create your own projects in a wide variety of domains.

 What you are reading right now is actually valid JavaScript code.
 More specifically it is a multiline comment.
 Comments are used to document source